 Rugs add instant warmth and style to every room and a high-quality rug can look downright luxurious.
 It’s an investment for your home that will last for many years, yet selecting the right one can be daunting.
 We’ve put together a list of the most commonly asked questions all about rugs to help get you started.
 If have another query, comment below and we’ll get our style team on it.

 When selecting your rug, consider the size and shape of the room.
 A thick wool rug is ideal for the lounge room or master bedroom, whereas something easy to clean will be better beneath the dining table.
 Round rugs look great in kids’ rooms and runners are sized for hallways, kitchens or beside single beds.
 Take careful measurements and note the existing décor and colour scheme so you can select a rug that is beautiful but also complements your interior.
-We’ve got a guide to colour, size, texture, layering and zoning here.
+Check out how to select the right size rug for your space.

 A rug should fit the size of your room and take up as large an area as possible within that space.
 Ideally, all the furniture will be on the rug, but front legs only is a good and common compromise — the idea is that when sitting on the sofa, your feet touch fabric, not the floor.
 But rugs can also be used as a soft centrepiece in the room.
 Under a dining table, you want to be able to pull the chairs back and still have them sit on the rug.
 We’ve got a visual guide to selecting the right rug for each room in your house here.